tnbeatty/js-pyramid/README.md

 A horizontal, two-sided bar chart with a centered y-axis.
 Useful for comparing two sets of data.
 Clone, fire up your favorite webserver, and check out the demo.

+This project is still very much in development and function names and parameters may change as I see fit, without notice.

 Dependencies
 ---